The North Carolina Department of Public Instruction (DPI) is currently engaged in a doing re-write of Common Core.

-Here’s the proposed changes the legislature wants to make.
+Here are the proposed changes the legislature wants to make.
 I believe some minor changes were made at yesterday.
 I’ll have more on the meeting in a separate article.
 This article is about the DPI spin machine.

 Yes, HB 657 will take math ‘backwards’ and that’s a good thing.

-It would take our students back to math that was actually teachable, parents could understand, had real world use, had a logical progression, didn’t skip around, allowed for mastery of skills and more.
+It would take our students back to math that was actually teachable, parents could understand, had real-world use, had a logical progression, didn’t skip around, allowed for mastery of skills and more.

 The horror.
 You know, math that ACTUALLY WORKED.